DerGuru/The-Resonant/New Chapters/04 - Part4/P4-14_Another_New_Equilibrium.md

 ﻿## Part 4 - We Are Family | Ch.
-14 - "This is where it started"
+14 - This is where it started

 One year later.